wix-incubator/vscode-glean/README.md

 ### Extracting JSX into a new Component

-Glean allows easy extraction of JSX into new React components.
+Glean allows easy extraction of JSX into new React components (in the same or other file).
 Just select the JSX to extract, and Glean will handle all the rest:

-- Generate Stateful or Stateless Component, such that the extracted JSX will continue to function.
+- Generate Class or Functional Component, such that the extracted JSX will continue to function.
 - It will identify all inputs to the newly created component.
 - Replace extracted JSX with newly created component, while providing it with all the props.